 a.
 In late 2004 the Greater Wash wind farm developers group sought guidance from the Maritime and Coastguard Agency on the inter-relationship of wind farms to shipping routes so that they could take early recognition of the factors involved when planning a turbine layout within their allocated water space.
-The template in Annex is the result.
+The template in Annex 2 is the result.

 b.
-The template combines the simulated radar reception results of the North Hoyle electromagnetic trials with published ship domain theory so as to better interpret the inter-relationship of marine wind farms and shipping routes.
+The template combines the simulated radar reception results of the North Hoyle electromagnetic trials with published ship domain theory to better interpret the inter-relationship of marine wind farms and shipping routes.
 The resultant template also informs the assessments made as part of the consenting process.

 c.
 There may be opportunities for the interactive boundaries to be flexible where, again, for example, vessels may be able to distance themselves from turbines to provide more comfort without significant penalty, or where turbines could be distanced from shipping nodal points.
 Domains have been derived from a statistical study of ship domains based on radar simulator performance, and traffic surveys in the North Sea, but it is recognised that larger, high speed, hazardous cargo and passenger carrying vessels may have larger domains.